Alabama Qualifying Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 The CMS January 2026 figures Alabama income cap

 Setting up a Miller Trust in Alabama starts with one number — the income cap.
 The Alabama CMS January 2026 figures Medicaid long-term-care income limit is $2,982/month for a single applicant.
 If your family member's countable monthly income exceeds this limit, a properly drafted, signed, and funded QIT diverts the excess and brings countable income below the cap.
 The applicant's Personal Needs Allowance in Alabama is $30/month.
 Source: Alabama Medicaid Ala.
 Admin.
 Code r.
-560-X-25-.10 (300% of SSI income limit for institutional and waiver Medicaid); Alabama Medicaid Agency Form 262 / Handout #11 (Qualifying Income Trust packet); federal authority 42 U.S.C. § 1396p(d)(4)(B) / § 1917(d)(4)(B) of the Social Security Act.
+560-X-25-.10 (300% of SSI income limit for institutional and waiver Medicaid); Alabama Medicaid Agency Form 262 / Handout #11 (Qualifying Income Trust packet); federal authority 42 U.S.C. § 1396p(d)(4)(B) / § 1917(d)(4)(B) of the Social Security Act (see the citation list below to verify directly).

 Step-by-step Alabama guides